vibe-lab-gsd/car-independence/lit-review/notes.md

 In order to address transport-related environmental impacts through transportation planning and policy, it is necessary to assess the scale and quality of transport alternatives available to people.(@Benenson2011)

 From an equity perspective, too, a comparison between accessibility for different transport modes is required

+Car-free VS Car less
+In (@brown2017a) talks about the nuanced two concepts Car-free individuals make more trips per day and rely more on public transit, biking, and walking.
+Car-free households choose not to own cars, often for environmental, lifestyle, or urban convenience reasons.
+Car-less households lack cars due to economic or situational constraints (e.g., low income, unemployment, disability).
+Car-less individuals make fewer trips overall, often due to limited mobility options and poorer transit access.